 Hitting another vehicle or object on the road constitutes a collision and thus falls under collision car insurance.
 Since collision insurance is the most traditional form of auto insurance, most companies expect that if you have comprehensive auto insurance, you will have a separate policy for collision insurance.
 This is why it’s important to have both collision car insurance and comprehensive car insurance.
 Without both, you are leaving your vehicle unprotected.

 The second category of damages not covered in comprehensive car insurance is ordinary wear and tear.
 No car is built to last forever.
 As time goes on, your seatbelt may become looser, your tires can get worn down, and brakes and windshield wipers, for example, can start to stick.
 It’s important to keep all of these elements of your car in shape in order to drive safely.
 But it is not the responsibility of the insurance company to cover repair costs from ordinary wear and tear.
 (If, however, these features begin to wear down or malfunction while the car is still fairly new, you may be able to repair or replace them within the car’s warranty.)

 What Role Does “Fault” Play In Collision and Comprehensive Auto Insurance?

-In most accident cases, “fault” is an important consideration.
-It may even determine who pays for the car accident.
+In most accident cases, ‘fault’ is an important consideration, often requiring the expertise of a Springfield, MA car accident law firm.
 However, there are some exceptions to this rule where comprehensive auto insurance comes in, and where the specific state laws of Massachusetts rule.

 When it comes to comprehensive auto insurance, your insurance company should foot the bill regardless of who is at fault.
 Let’s say you hit a deer on the road one night.
 Even if the accident could have been prevented by more careful driving, comprehensive auto insurance will cover the costs of repairs.
 You do not have to prove that you were not at fault in the accident.